seanbreckenridge/exobrain/post/server_setup/README.md

 Reload ssh: `sudo systemctl reload ssh`

-7. Setup a git key and start an `ssh-agent`, but dont '`eval ssh-agent`' every time you log in, just the first time, by putting this in `~/.bash_profile`:
+7. Setup a gitlab/github ssh key and start an `ssh-agent`, but dont '`eval ssh-agent`' every time you log in, just the first time, by putting this in `~/.bash_profile`:

 ```
 if [ ! -S ~/.ssh/ssh_auth_sock ]; then